 Writing is a form of rendering a language into a form that can be reconstructed by other humans separated by time and/or space.
-This means that I, a 21st-century young man, can listen to what Plato 2500 years ago said.
+This means that I, a 21st-century young man, can listen to what Plato said 2500 years ago.
 I can listen to what an Egyptian peasant hymned some 4000 years ago, only in my voice.
 We cannot overestimate how writing defined our history as a species.

 But the ability to transform these symbols into language, i.e. reading, requires prior knowledge.
 Languages evolving in different places at different times led to different writing systems.
 You cannot read what Plato wrote unless you know Ancient Greek.
 Here comes a new invention: translation.

 In translation, you communicate the meaning from a source language to another target language.
 Translation removed a big flaw in languages that prevented full communication, which is the very goal of languages in the first place.

 Now we back up from this Anthropology lesson to the present.
 My name is Abdullah Arafa and I live in the Middle East and that’s where the story begins to complicate.
 For decades now, the Middle East has been a source of all bad news in broadcasts around the world: wars, civil wars, hunger, terrorism and social crisis all happened/happens here.
 But I believe all of this is not only politics.
 I believe you don’t need to be a politician, a president, or a senator to make a contribution.

 Today, we have a very powerful tool that can go around any censorship.
 We have the internet and the media.
 I can read about humanist values and what Hobbes thought without attending college.
 I can see how people in a village in northern Finland live without sweating.
 But with power comes responsibility.